ttalhouk/bdd-course-rails-5/README.md

 **To Do**

-* set up version control
 * set up test suite
+  * install Rspec and Capybara